 Where an alcohol-free zone is established, it is an offence for members of the public to drink alcohol in the zone 24 hours a day, 7 days a week.
 Your local police station enforces these laws.

-A map of alcohol-free zones (also known as 'alcohol-prohibited areas') in the City is available for download below.
+A map of alcohol-free zones in the local area and an alcohol-free zone fact sheet are available for download below.
 Licensed cafés and restaurants that serve alcohol outdoors within the zones are exempt.

-Applications for an alcohol-free zone can be made by members of the community or the police.
+Applications to the City for an alcohol-free zone can be made by members of the community or by the police.
 If you would like to lodge an application, download and complete the form below.
 Your application must specify the reasons for the proposed zone.